webnovel

 2024-08-31 16:29

-The setting in a story is basically where and when the events take place.
-It can be a specific place like a city or a fantasy world, and a particular time period like the past or the future.
+The setting of a story is basically where and when the events take place.
+It could be a specific city, a historical period, or a fictional world.

 What does the setting in a story mean?